 I can also make this a repeating task so that Sally has to do this every 7 days.
 When Sally is logged in she will see tasks due in red and she’ll know to do the social media update.
 Of course it isn’t due yet but “feed the fish” is due as of 35 seconds ago- I’ll go ahead and say I’ve done it and mark it- and then ‘clean the refrigerator” was due 8 hours ago and when the staff actually do it, they can mark it as done.

 So again, another tool to help you manage your hostel.
 This is all above and beyond the checking in guests, reserving guests, stuff that almost all PMS do.
 HostelSnap is designed to help you actually take care of actually managing your hostel, all those other things.

 I hope that video helps and wasn’t too fast.
-If it was, feel free to email me at [email protected] and I’ll be happy to answer any questions you may have about HostelSnap.
+If it was, feel free to contact us and ask for Darren and I’ll be happy to answer any questions you may have about HostelSnap.
 Alright, thanks a lot!”

 Thanks, Jason!
 Here's an update.
 In addition to the features noted in this article, we have just added another feature to the Hostel Log functionality in HostelSnap.
 Staff can now mark certain log entries as "Manager Only" items.
 When a log entry is marked as "Manager Only" only managers will be able to see the log entry.
 This is useful when staff need to report more sensitive information to the manager.
 Let me know if you would like a demo of HostelSnap.

 Hostel Management believes in compensating creators for the time, knowledge and skill they share to make our industry better.
 Up to 50% of your annual membership subscription can now be used to tip creators.

 You are not currently a supporting member of HostelManagement.com.
 Please subscribe to create your tip account.

 We have just sent you an email with a link to activate your account.
 If yu have not received this email with about 15 minutes, check your span or promotions folders.